 What is chai?

 Whether you’ve stumbled across a chai latte at your local coffee house or even the supermarket, you may be left questioning what it is.
-To answer this, it is best to shift our gaze to the east and more specifically India, where this journey indeed begins.
+To answer this, it is best to shift our gaze to the West and more specifically India, where this journey indeed begins.

 If you are lucky enough to have wandered the streets of India, you will have experienced what can only be described as an explosion to the senses.
 The bright colours, loud noises and delicious scents, which characterise this environment all directly feed into chai and its creation.